Australian Chinese cuisine: Restaurants

-Australia also contains authentic restaurants which serves traditional styles as well as restaurants that serves contemporary Chinese cuisine.
+Australia also contains authentic restaurants which serve traditional styles, as well as restaurants that serve contemporary Chinese cuisine.
 Authentic Chinese cuisine can be found in Supper Inn Chinese Restaurant.
 Supper Inn was established in the 1980s; the restaurant is located in the central business district of Melbourne.
-The food served by Super Inn is described as classic Chinese/Cantonese food: "It is such a simple comfort to eat here, [the restaurant] serves quality consistent Cantonese food."
-Super Inn's signature dishes include chicken congee and BBQ Suckling Pig.
-These dishes have been around in China for thousands of years.
-Moreover, the restaurant is also famous for its late night food; the restaurant only decided to close at 2:30 am – every day.
+Supper Inn's signature dishes include chicken congee and barbecue suckling pig, dishes that have existed in China for thousands of years.
+Moreover, the restaurant is also famous for its late night food.

-On the contrary, there are also restaurants that decided to combine the authentic tastes Chinese cuisine with other cuisines around the world to create its own version of contemporary Chinese food.
+On the contrary, there are also restaurants which combine the authentic tastes of Chinese cuisine with other cuisines around the world to create their own version of contemporary Chinese food.
 Mr Wong is an example of this.
 The restaurant was co-created by Dan Hong and Michael Lou.
-Mr Wong, described by Sydney Morning Herald as a "self-contained Chinatown in the middle of Sydney".
-The restaurant offers a customised menu with the utilisation of many foreign ingredients has changed Australian people's perspective on Chinese cuisine.
-Indeed, xiaolongbao, a type of Chinese steamed bun which usually has a minced pork filling has now been swapped with lobster and scallop.
-Furthermore, Mr Wong also offers a modern drinks menu with cocktails and house-made ginger beer clearly suggests its effort to change the customers' views on Chinese cuisine.
+Mr Wong is described by Sydney Morning Herald as a "self-contained Chinatown in the middle of Sydney".
+The restaurant offers a customised menu featuring many foreign ingredients, which has changed Australians' perspective on Chinese cuisine.
+Indeed, xiaolongbao, a type of Chinese steamed bun which usually has a minced pork filling, has now been replaced by lobster and scallop.
+Furthermore, Mr Wong also offers a modern drinks menu with cocktails and house-made ginger beer, suggesting its effort to change customers' views on Chinese cuisine.